csiro-data-school/python/_episodes/05-syntax.md

 Multi-line comments, or doc strings, are used to add documentation comments to scripts, functions, classes, modules, some of which will be covered in other episodes.

 ## Keywords, identifiers, expressions, statements
+Mostly covered elsewhere, but broadly...

 ## Indentation and Code Blocks

+Python uses indentation level to determine the start and end of code blocks - unlike many languages which use braces ({ and }), or others that use keywords such as begin and end.
+The main thing to notice is that

+> ## Code Block Examples
+>
+> ~~~
+> if 3 > 2:
+>    print("inside the block")  # this line is indented four spaces
+> ~~~
+> {: .language-python}

+You will find a colon (:) at the end of a line that preceeds an indented code block.

+Python aware editors (e.g. Visual Code, vim) help in maintaining consistent indenting levels.
+Jupyter notebook code cells are indentation aware.

 ## Line continuation

 ## Brackets

+## Quotes

 {% include links.md %}